tjfontaine/cloudnative/distributed-systems-management/container-orchestration/oke/quickstart.md

 # Getting Started with Oracle Container Engine for Kubernetes

-This guide is designed to help users who are new to the Oracle Container Engine for Kubernetes (OKE), learn the most efficient way to set up their Kubernetes clusters to get up and running quickly.
+This guide is designed to help users who are new to the Oracle Container Engine for Kubernetes (OKE) learn the most efficient way to set up their Kubernetes clusters to get up and running quickly.

 Typical users of OKE will deploy worker nodes in their clusters across multiple Availability Domains (AD).
 However, for the purposes of a demonstration of the platform, or when working in a development environment, it may be more efficient to just set up a single worker node.
 This tutorial helps you accomplish just that.
-To learn the recommended way to set up OKE for a production setting, refer to the official documentation, that illustrates how to [Create a Cluster and Deploy a Sample App](https://www.oracle.com/webfolder/technetwork/tutorials/obe/oci/oke-full/index.html).
+To learn the recommended way to set up OKE for a production setting, refer to the official documentation, which illustrates how to [Create a Cluster and Deploy a Sample App](https://www.oracle.com/webfolder/technetwork/tutorials/obe/oci/oke-full/index.html).

 ## Prerequisites